 For reasons, we explained above, we will be doing a live migration.

-In this case we’ll be taking an example for migrating Jira to another Jira.
+In this case, we’ll be taking an example of migrating Jira to another Jira.
 We’ll be migrating all agile information within the projects.
-This includes: sprints, epics, all issue-data including issue key, change history, issue links, sub-tasks, typical issue custom fields, etc. .
+This includes sprints, epics, and all issue data including issue key, change history, issue links, sub-tasks, typical issue custom fields, etc…

 In order to implement the live migration, we use Exalate.